2 HVAC Projects for DIY and 2 Projects for the Pros

 Dirt and grime can accumulate on the evaporator coil.
 As a result, they can cause your HVAC system to become less effective and efficient.
 Since the coil is usually in a hard-to-reach area, it’s better to hire a professional to service it.

-If you’re looking for professionals who can repair refrigerant leaks or clean your HVAC’s evaporator coil, contact Regan & Son Heating & Air at 336-542-5188.
+If you’re looking for professionals who can repair refrigerant leaks or clean your HVAC’s evaporator coil, contact Regan & Son HVAC, Plumbing & Electric at 336-542-5188.
 We provide high-quality HVAC maintenance and repair services.

 Image provided by iStock